jgongala/InternetTechnologies/index.md

 Text in the <p> element is bound to the ‘message’ property

--When you type in the input field
+- When you type in the input field
--The text in the <p> element updates in real-time, as depicted in the images below:
+- The text in the <p> element updates in real-time, as depicted in the images below:
 ```
 <!DOCTYPE html>
 <html>